Publish With Us

 Editing is a process of consultation; the Press may be in touch with questions during the editing process, and, when the edited manuscript is returned, you may approve or reject suggested changes.
 At that time, you will also be asked to make any final changes or additions to the manuscript.

 We will send you the first proof of the page layout for proofreading.
 The Press will also do final proofreading at that time.
 The design, cover, and typography of the book are the responsibility of the Press and the designer, but we welcome your input on these elements.
 After the final layout is sent to the printer, the Press will check the printer’s digital proofs.
-Once the manuscript is sent to the printer, you should receive copies of your book within approximately eight weeks.
+The printing process generally takes between four to six weeks.

 Sales and Marketing

+Our goal is to make your research as widely available as possible in both print and digital formats.
 As a university press, our core sales market is comprised of scholars, academic institutions, and libraries.
-Our goal is to make your research as widely available as possible.
-We accomplish this through extensive direct marketing to scholars across Canada and the US, distribution of examination copies to secure course adoptions, review copy distribution to scholarly journals, direct mail campaigns to libraries and library wholesalers, advertising in leading scholarly journals, and book displays at the Congress of Humanities and Social Sciences and subject-specific conferences in Canada and the US.
+We reach these potential readers through extensive direct marketing to scholars across Canada and the U.S., distribution of examination copies to secure course adoptions, review copy distribution to scholarly journals, direct mail campaigns to libraries and library wholesalers, advertising in leading scholarly journals, and book displays at the Congress of the Humanities and Social Sciences and subject-specific conferences in Canada and the U.S.

-U of M Press is also proud to have significant sales in the trade market.
+University of Manitoba Press is also proud to have significant sales in the trade market.
 When we develop your marketing plan, we take care to determine the trade sales potential for your book and work closely with our sales representatives to place your book in appropriate retail stores.

 When a manuscript is accepted for publication, the author is sent a detailed author questionnaire.
 The questionnaire is one of the main tools our marketing team uses to determine the various scholarly, trade, and niche markets for your book.
 It also forms the basis for catalogue copy, back cover copy, and promotional materials.

-Marketing of new books begins 8 to 12 months prior to the book’s publication.
+Marketing of new books begins eight to twelve months prior to the book’s publication.
 While you are working through the editing process, our marketing staff create the marketing plans for your book.
-Approximately six months prior to publication, your book is listed in our Canadian and US catalogues of new titles, which are distributed to scholars, bookstores, libraries, and wholesalers.
-Our marketing staff also creates a detailed sales rep kit that outlines your book’s unique selling features for our sales reps.
-Our sales force then meets with bookstores, wholesalers, libraries, and on-line retailers to sell your book.
+Approximately six months prior to publication, your book is listed in our Canadian and U.S. catalogues of new titles, which are distributed to scholars, bookstores, libraries, and wholesalers.
+Our marketing staff also creates a detailed presentation that outlines your book’s unique selling features for our sales reps.
+Our sales force then meets with bookstores, wholesalers, libraries, and online retailers to sell your book.